 We stayed in what used to be a pilgrims hospital, together we cooked the best paella ever.
 We ended up with a blessing and sleeping on mattresses.
 This day was a serious candidate for the best day on the Camino 2017.

 From misty hills to red houses

 Until now, we were lacking some mist in the weather palette.
 Well, now we have it.
 But the mood was so positive, with all those donation food stalls, music, and smiling faces along the way.
-We picked the village of Ages for the end of the day, and almost couldn’t find accommodation.
+We picked the village of Ages for the end of the day and almost couldn’t find accommodation.
 We were lucky to be offered to stay in a renovated old-school red house.
 We tried calling for reservation in the next village – it was booked.
-Camino is becoming less friendly to people who don’t want to plan ever stop carefully.
+Camino is becoming less friendly to people who don’t want to plan every stop carefully.

 It was Friday so we were hoping that another Camino miracle will present itself to us – the bus who passes Atapuerca on Fridays only.
 We wanted to skip the long boring entering of Burgos to have more time to enjoy it and then sleep in a smaller village after it.
-Well, that miracle was on vacation so eventually we took a taxi.
+Well, that miracle was on vacation so eventually, we took a taxi.
 We passed the center of Burgos, the cathedral right before some rain, again.
 When we got to Rabé de las Calzadas, we managed to dry up quickly and enjoy a home-made dinner.
 The hospitalera even gave us some good luck charms.